Light-Wave/Sorcerer/README.md

 ## Tarot bloodline

 You have a tarot deck that is the source of your power.
-Each time you wake up you draw a hand, assuming the last time you did so is more than 8 hours ago.
+Each time you wake up you draw a hand, assuming the last time you did so is more than 8 hours ago.<br>
 Randomly draw spells equal to the spells known by a normal sorcerer, divided up in levels the same way.
-You can cast the spells you drew as many times as you want.
+You can cast the spells you drew as many times as you want.<br>
-Optionally, have specific tarot cards that lets you cast a spell once before it is consumed, like a Tarot Card: Black Lotus, which gives you a bunch of mana instantly, or Tarot Card: The Blacksmith, which summons a forge for half a day or so.
+Optionally, have specific tarot cards that lets you cast a spell once before it is consumed, like a Tarot Card: Black Lotus, which gives you a bunch of mana instantly, or Tarot Card: The Blacksmith, which summons a forge for half a day or so.<br>
 Mulligan your cards.
 Discard x cards and draw x-1 new cards.
 Fill up your highest leveled spell slot first, and the specific card slots last.
-Or perhaps let the new cards be completely random?
+Or perhaps let the new cards be completely random?<br>
 As you level up, you gain more harrowing-specific card slots, and a couple free mulligans.

 ## Shifter